-1. Authority to Expel
+A - Authority to Expel

-A student may be expelled either by the Charter School Board of Directors following a hearing before it or by the Charter School Board of Directors upon the recommendation of an Expulsion Panel.
-The Expulsion Panel shall consist of at least three members who are certificated and neither a teacher of the pupil or a member of the Charter School Board of Directors.
-The Expulsion Panel may recommend expulsion of any student found to have committed an expellable offense.

-- The Board may expel the student if it finds that the student committed the expellable offense and at least one of the following is substantiated: That other means of correction are not feasible or have repeatedly failed to bring about proper conduct. - 2) That due to the nature of the violation, the presence of the student causes a continuing danger to the physical safety of the student or others.

-2. Expulsion Procedure

-Schedule a hearing: Students recommended for expulsion are entitled to a hearing to determine whether the student should be expelled.
+- As required by Education Code section 47605(b)(5)(J)(ii), Students recommended for expulsion are entitled to a hearing adjudicated by a neutral expulsion panel to determine whether the student should be expelled.
+The procedures herein provide for such a hearing and the notice required by law. - The Charter School Board of Directors has the authority to expel the student following a formal hearing conducted by an expulsion panel. - The expulsion panel may recommend expulsion of any student found to have committed an expellable offense, taking into consideration, if means of corrections would be feasible or that due to the nature of the violation, the presence of the student would cause a continuing danger to the health and physical safety of the student or others. - A student may be expelled by the Charter School Board of Directors upon the recommendation of an Expulsion Panel, as set forth below. - B Schedule a hearing: Students recommended for expulsion are entitled to a hearing, conducted by the expulsion panel, to determine whether the student should be expelled.
 Unless postponed for good cause, the hearing shall be held within thirty (30) school days after the Principal or designee determines that the pupil has committed an expellable offense.

-Written notice of the hearing shall be forwarded to the student and the student's parent/guardian at least ten (10) calendar days before the date of the hearing.
+Written notice of the hearing shall be forwarded to the student and the student's parent/guardian as soon as possible but at least ten (10) calendar days before the date of the hearing.
 The notice shall include:

-- 1) The date and place of the hearing; - 2) A statement of the specific facts, charges and offense upon which the proposed expulsion is based; - 3) A copy of charter school's disciplinary rules which relate to the alleged violation; - 4) Notification of the student's or parent/guardian's obligation to provide information about the student's status in charter school to any other district in which the student seeks enrollment; - 5) The opportunity for the student or the student's parent/guardian to appear in person or to employ and be represented by counsel; - 6) The right to inspect and obtain copies of all documents to be used at the hearing; - 7) The opportunity to confront and question all witnesses who testify at the hearing; - 8) The opportunity to question all evidence presented and to present oral and documentary evidence on the student's behalf including witnesses;
+- 1) The date and place of the hearing; - 2) A statement of the specific facts, charges and offense upon which the proposed expulsion is based; - 3) A copy of charter school's disciplinary rules which relate to the alleged violation; - 4) Notification of the student's or parent/guardian's obligation to provide information about the student's status in charter school to any other district in which the student seeks enrollment; - 5) The opportunity for the student or the student's parent/guardian to appear in person or to employ and be represented by counsel or non-attorney advisor; - 6) The right to inspect and obtain copies of all documents to be used at the hearing;